 In her maiden speech in the other place, the late Jo Cox MP said there is more that unites us than divides us, and yet just a week before the referendum in June 2016 she was tragically killed.
 The debates ahead of the referendum began to highlight some of the deep divisions in the United Kingdom, and the vote to leave the EU on 23 June highlighted many other divisions—obviously between leavers and remainers but also between the metropolitan elites and those who felt left behind.
 There are people for whom the idea that reducing roaming charges is a great benefit of the European Union, but how is that a benefit if you never travel abroad?
 There is division between the elites—those people who are seen as having a particular interest in membership of the European Union—and those for whom EU membership seems to offer very little.
 There are divisions between urban and rural areas and, most importantly for today’s debate, differences between Scotland, Wales, Northern Ireland and England.

 When travelling to north Wales just after the referendum I spoke to someone—we were travelling to a meeting together—who said, “I am regretting coming to Wales because they all voted to leave”.
 I said, “That is not quite true—they did not all vote to leave”.
 She said, “I suppose you are one of those leavers then”.
 I said, “No, I am not.
 In fact I am a Liberal Democrat remainer but I feel it is necessary to point out that while a majority of people in Wales voted to leave it was not all the Welsh people—just as it was not all the English people voting to leave or all the Scots and people in Northern Ireland voting to remain.
 Occasionally we have to remember these things”.
-I sighed a bit and went into the dinner, where somebody sat next to me and spent the whole evening telling me why it was absolutely essential that we had to leave the European Union, rehearsing all the arguments we had had before.
+I sighed a bit and went into the dinner, where somebody sat next to me and spent the whole evening telling me why it was absolutely essential that we leave the European Union, rehearsing all the arguments we had had before.
 I thought, “This Brexit process is going to be rather long and rather tedious”.
 So, in many ways, it is proving.

 When she became the leader of the Government, Theresa May stressed the importance of healing divisions.
 Then in January last year in her Lancaster House speech she stressed not just a general healing of divisions but the importance, as she put it, of,